RWS/studio-api-docs/apiconcepts/integration/process_custom_project_package_formats.md

 # Processing custom project package formats

-<Var:ProductName> Integration API provides support for third-party developers to transform third-party packages into a format that <var:ProductName> can work with.
+Var:ProductName Integration API provides support for third-party developers to transform third-party packages into a format that Var:ProductName can work with.
 This page will describe the steps required to create a custom package converter.

 ## Declaring a custom package converter